Playing the Angles – Taking on PR

 I’ve been trusted daily to upload content of my own and others to Holyrood’s website and have become a pro at Word Press and Node using SEO to get businesses noticed and up their online traffic.

 So that’s my angle!
-Holyrood Partnership have offered me an insight into what it’s like to work in public relations, given me essential experience and bolstered my C.V. beyond recognition.
+Holyrood PR have offered me an insight into what it’s like to work in public relations, given me essential experience and bolstered my C.V. beyond recognition.

 PR is all about maximising your client’s media footprint and this internship can show you how to do that if you throw yourself into it.
 It can also help widen your own footprint, giving you the chance to succeed and grow into PR in a way that no course could.